-What are the possible resonances between Niebuhr and Bell's portrayals of human existence?
-Does Niebuhr's discussion of the paradox between sin and action help us to understand better Bell's paradox between action and racism's permanence?
+What are the possible resonances between Niebuhr's portrayal of human existence and Bell's?
+Does Niebuhr's discussion of the paradox between sin and action help us better to understand Bell's paradox between action and racism's permanence?